-Sometimes, if can be difficult to talk about ourselves and brag about our accomplishments.
+Sometimes, it can be difficult to talk about ourselves and brag about our accomplishments.
 As your nursing career progresses, it may be helpful to keep a record of your journey.
 A professional portfolio documents your education, skills, professional achievements, and nursing experience.
 It can be useful to help you advance in your career to show potential employers your skills.

 Think of a nursing portfolio as a collection of career experiences and a visual demonstration of your skills.
 Portfolios showcase your knowledge, abilities, and progress as an individual, a student, and a professional.
 They also provide evidence of the competencies and expertise you’ve earned due to previous experiences.
 It is never too early to start a portfolio.
 If you are currently a nursing student, now is a good time to start building your portfolio.